-Our Code of Business conduct and Human Rights policy are agreed by our Chief Executive, who reports directly to the Board.
-Responsibility for delivery is shared between members of Diageo's Executive Committee, all of whom report to the Chief Executive.
+Our Code of Business Conduct (Code) is approved by our Board of Directors and our Human Rights Policy is approved by our Chief Executive.
+Our human rights strategy is reviewed on a periodic basis by the Audit Committee of the Board of Directors and by the Audit & Risk Committee.
+Responsibility for delivery is shared between the members of Diageo's Executive Committee that are responsible for the human rights of our employees, suppliers and communities.
 Our Executive, senior business leaders and functional specialists lead the agenda via our Human Rights Steering Group, and assess risks, emerging issues, compliance and remediation within our routine enterprise risk management processes.
-Where relevant, human rights risks are reviewed by the Board.

 Responsibility for day-to-day delivery of our Code and Human Rights Policy is everybody's responsibility.

-We communicate our Code and Human Rights policy throughout our business and, alongside our Partnering with Suppliers standard, to all our suppliers around the world.
+We communicate our Code and Human Rights policy throughout our business and, alongside our Partnering with Suppliers Standard, to all our suppliers around the world.